PowerPoints & Lectures: Even as it is difficult to take extensive notes, there have been some.

 We do not expect you to know all the details in these chapters, as that is considerable vocabulary and categorizations.
 Rather have a basic sense (definition) of the terms presented here.

 Chapter 6- Only in the most general sense.
-The Affinity-Seeking Strategies on page 161 worth thinking about via efficacy. -- What is self-presentation, Goffman’s nature of self-presentation, self-identity and self-presentation, direct strategies of self-presentation, indirect strategies of self-presentation, roles, sandbagging
+The Affinity-Seeking Strategies on page 161 worth thinking about via efficacy. -- What is self-presentation, Goffman’s nature of self-presentation, self-identity and self-presentation, direct and indirect strategies of self-presentation, Principoles of Setting and Roles (norms), sandbagging, Hyper-Personal perspective (p 175)..

 Chapter 7: Self Disclosure: (also Johari window from Defensiveness PowerPt).
 Reciprocity, Social Penetration Theory, boundary coordination, Amount of disclosure; Rawlins model; Petronio's Privacy interesting, but no questions about it.